All photos in this article were taken by me. All Rights Reserved.

 Entanglement is exactly what it sounds like, that is, entanglement in fishing nets and gear.
 Up to 40% of all animals caught in fisheries are discarded as waste.
 Bycatch refers to animals that were not the target catch – for example, dolphins getting caught in tuna nets.
 “Despite ‘Dolphin Safe Tuna’ labeling, approximately 1000 dolphins die as bycatch in the Eastern Tropical Pacific tuna fishery each year,” according to seeturtles.org.
 The World Wildlife Fund explains that “modern fishing gear, often undetectable by sight and extremely strong, is very efficient at catching the desired fish species—as well as anything else in its path.”3 Most often the animals die.

 There are some protections for certain species, such as the dolphins mentioned above, but it is not a perfect system and the whole industry needs to find more solutions.
-“Each year hundreds of thousands of adult and immature sea turtles are accidentally captured in fisheries ranging from highly mechanized operations to small-scale fishermen around the world.”4 Companies that use devices called Turtle Excluder Devices (TEDs) are following regulations and best practices.
+“Each year hundreds of thousands of adult and immature sea turtles are accidentally captured in fisheries ranging from highly mechanized operations to small-scale fishermen around the world.”4 Companies that use devices called Turtle Excluder Devices (TEDs) are following regulations and best practices, and have reduced sea turtle deaths.

 What can you do?
 Try to only buy responsibly caught seafood.
 Inform and encourage your family and friends to purchase seafood only from responsible fisheries.